blazer82/analytodon/README.md

 ## Development

+This application is based on [Next.js](https://nextjs.org).

 ### Getting Started

+1. Provide an empty MongoDB database.

+2. Edit the config file `next.config.js` or provide the necessary environment variables.

-First, run the development server:
+3. Run the development server:

 ```bash
 npm run dev